The Official Name Explanations Thread

 Viz: Son Goku

-Yeah, a lot of official romanizations for his first name in Japan.
+Yeah, a lot of official romanizations for his given name in Japan.
 "Gokou" is the most common.
-Toriyama usually spelled it as "Gokuh" in the manga, though.
+Toriyama usually spelled it as "Gokuh" in the manga, though; he sometimes went with "Goku".
 Funimation went with "Goku"; they rarely ever call him by his full name.
 Viz went with "Son Goku".

 It's the Japanese reading of 孫悟空.
 Some of the romanizations for the Chinese reading are Sūn Wùkōng (Pinyin) and Sun1 Wu4-k'ung1 (Wade-Giles).
 Since Toriyama didn't approximate the Chinese reading as ウーコン (San Ūkon), though, you shouldn't call him that.

 Since the 空 (kū) part of his name is elongated, I think it would make the most sense to romanize it as "Gokuu".
 The "Goku" romanization that most people use doesn't convey the long vowel.
-And since surnames go after given names in English, I'll romanize his full name as "Gokuu Son".

 Sidenote, 孫 is a common surname in Asia.
 There are actually a lot of ways to romanize it.
 In America, surnames go after the given name aka "first name" but since this is an Asian-inspired character, the surname should come first.
 There are actually some characters with American-style "first name-last name" names in Dragon Ball like "Barry Carn".
 Their names can be styled like that but ones with Asian-esque names should remain Asian style.